-When a web application has many modules (or sub-applications, features) it gets larger; so the more modules you plug in your application, it becomes a bit complex to partition and maintain the code.
+When a web application has many modules (or sub-applications, features) it gets larger; so the more modules you plug in your application, it becomes a bit complex to partition and maintains the code.

-Solution for the above problem is to develop application modules independently without any direct dependencies among them and also on the main application code.
-The development team always prefer a modular solution, in which larger modules are easily maintained over the time separately.
+The solution for the above problem is to develop application modules independently without any direct dependencies among them and also on the main application code.
+The development team always prefer a modular solution, in which larger modules are easily maintained overtime separately.
 Once each module is ready for integration, they could be then plugged into the main application with little to no adjustment of the main application.

 So in short, the structure of a complex asp.net mvc application can be very easily maintained using areas.
-It allow us to breakdown a large complex application into a several small sections called areas.
+It allows us to breakdown a large complex application into several small sections called areas.
 These areas can have their own set of:

 In this article we are going to develop an ASP.NET MVC application that contain loosely coupled modules(independent to main application) and we will further plug those loosely coupled modules in the main application.

 Benefits of such approach: